control-toolbox/OptimalControlProblems.jl/ext/Descriptions/chain.md

   [mcs.anl.gov/~more/cops/bcops/chain.html](https://www.mcs.anl.gov/~more/cops/bcops/chain.html)
   This benchmark explicitly formulates the Hanging Chain (catenary) as an optimal control problem, including direct transcription to an NLP.
 It is widely used as a test case for solver performance in AMPL, MINOS, and other tools.

-- **Dolan, E. D., & More, J. J. (2001).** *Benchmarking Optimization Software with COPS 3.0*.
+- **Dolan, E. D., & More, J. J. (2001).** *Benchmarking Optimisation Software with COPS 3.0*.
 Technical Report ANL/MCS-TM-246, Argonne National Laboratory.
   [mcs.anl.gov/~more/cops](https://www.mcs.anl.gov/~more/cops)
   The COPS benchmark collection officially includes the Hanging Chain problem as one of its core examples.
-It provides comprehensive problem formulation, discretization strategies, and solver comparison results.
+It provides comprehensive problem formulation, discretisation strategies, and solver comparison results.

 - **Rutquist, P. E., & Edvall, M. M. (2009).** *Hanging Chain problem example in PROPT MATLAB Optimal Control Software*.
-  Included in the PSOPT distribution’s example suite, as credited by PSOPT’s list of examples ([psopt.net](https://www.psopt.net/list-of-examples?utm_source=chatgpt.com)).
+  Included in the PSOPT distribution’s example suite, as credited by PSOPT’s list of examples ([psopt.net](https://www.psopt.net/list-of-examples)).
 This demonstrates a practical implementation of the Hanging Chain problem via direct transcription using MATLAB-based optimal control software.

 - **Huygens, C. (1690).** *Horologium Oscillatorium*.
 Paris: F. Muguet.
   This foundational work contains one of the earliest studies of the hanging chain (catenary) curve.
 Huygens, along with Leibniz and Johann Bernoulli, contributed to the historical derivation of the catenary equation, which underlies modern optimal control formulations of the problem.